 New City currently prioritizes partnerships with churches in the area defined as the Washington Metropolitan Statistical Area.

-Clint leads New City Network in conjunction with his role as City Missionary for Washington, DC with the North American Mission Board.
+Clint leads the church planting efforts of New City Network in addition to serving with the North American Mission Board’s Send Network.
 After being affirmed by his church for gospel ministry, he served in several pastoral roles in Florida, Alabama, and Virginia before planting Pillar Church in Dumfries, VA in 2005.
 Pillar immediately began developing church planting leaders through their residency program that ultimately led the planting of more than a dozen churches and two church planting networks; The Praetorian Project and the Iceland Project.
 Clint earned an undergraduate degree from The Florida Baptist Theological College (2001) and a graduate degree from The Liberty School of Divinity (2004).
 He has written several helpful books and articles on church planting including Church Planting Thresholds: A Gospel Centered Church Planting Guide, Church Planting Primer and is the host of The Church Planting Podcast.
 Clint and his wife Jennifer live with their children in the suburbs of Washington DC.

 Jess joined the NCN team in 2018 and focuses on social media, development, and events, including our annual gala.
 She grew up in Northern Virginia and graduated from James Madison University with a degree in Social Work.
 Through the ministry of Frontline, she joined the staff at McLean Bible Church in 2003, serving over 13 years with young adults, newcomer ministry and volunteer teams.
 She is married to Lee and has two boys, Stratton and Sullivan.
 She has a heart to celebrate the faithful efforts of church planters and engage our community in supporting this important gospel work.
 Most often you can find her cheering on her boys on some sort of athletic field!